RossMcMillan92/ITCSS-Sass-Structure/README.md

 </div>
 ```

-One thing to note about the 'Good' example is that adding modifiers can quickly build up and make a single component overly complex.
-If this looks like it could happen, it may be best splitting the component up into multiple components like in the 'Better' example.
+One thing to note about the 'Good #1' example is that adding modifiers can quickly build up and make a single component overly complex.
+If this looks like it could happen, it may be best splitting the component up into multiple components like in the 'Good #2' example.

 Both of the above examples work well because no component depends on another.
 This is not to say components can't be nested, but a single element shouldn't have two different components classes assigned to it.